edgedb/edgedb/docs/cookbook/links.rst

         }
     }}

-To find all movies that a person is starred in we use a **backward link** traversal ``.<`` operator:
+To find all movies that a person is starred in we use a *backlink* traversal ``.<`` operator:

 .. code-block:: edgeql-repl